-As of April 27, 2005, we have acquired two stores and accounts from one additional location, opened six new stores and closed six stores during the second quarter of 2005.
-Of the closed stores, five were merged with existing locations, and one was sold.
+As of July 27, 2005, we have acquired one store, opened five new stores and closed eight stores during the third quarter of 2005.
+All of the closed stores were merged with existing locations.
 It is our intention to increase the number of rent-to-own stores we operate by an average of approximately 5 to 10% per year over the next several years.